Vancouver Charter: Previous legislation

 The city was first incorporated on April 6, 1886, under the Vancouver Incorporation Act, 1886.
-The Act limited voting rights to men who owned property at least the age of 21, and women who were single, divorced, or widowed, over the age of 21 and owned property.
+The act limited voting rights to men who owned property at least the age of 21, and women who were single, divorced, or widowed, over the age of 21 and owned property.
 The act also forbade women from sitting as the mayor or as aldermen.
-The act also stated that "No Chinaman or Indian shall be entitled to vote in any municipal election".
+The act also stated that "No Chinaman or Indian shall be entitled to vote in any municipal election."

 The incorporation act was repealed and replaced in 1900 and 1921 prior to the introduction of the Vancouver Charter.

 Olympic amendments

-On January 12, 2009, Vancouver's mayor Gregor Robertson requested an amendment to the Charter to allow the city to borrow $458 million to fund the completion of the 2010 Olympic Village in False Creek without seeking approval from taxpayers in an election-day plebiscite.
+On January 12, 2009, Vancouver's mayor Gregor Robertson requested an amendment to the charter to allow the city to borrow $458 million to fund the completion of the 2010 Olympic Village in False Creek without seeking approval from taxpayers in an election-day plebiscite.
 Robertson said this was due to extraordinary circumstances.
 The amendment was passed on January 18, 2009, in an emergency session of the Legislative Assembly of British Columbia.

+2024 amendments

+The provincial government passed two acts in 2024 to amend the Vancouver Charter.

+The first bill, the Vancouver Charter Amendment Act, 2024, recognized First Nations as a level government that qualified for exemptions from the city's development fee structure for social housing projects.

+The second bill, the Vancouver Charter Amendment Act (No. 2), 2024, updated the charter to more closely align with the Local Government Act which governs all other municipalities in the province.
+Changes included requiring the city to adopt a city-wide official development plan (ODP) and banning public hearings for residential rezonings that conform to the ODP.
+These changes were introduced to streamline the approval process for building new housing within the city.